• Facebook

 He showed me how to use the lightweight handheld device (with Raisin being his adorable volunteer).
 It really is as easy as holding a flashlight!
 You set the timer, then hold the cold laser over whichever of your dog’s joints or muscles is ailing them.

-dr kane using b cure laser vet
+using b cure laser therapy for dogs

 He said sessions usually run about 6 minutes long, and in most cases, it’s recommended that you treat your pup twice a day.
 It doesn’t have to be on a table or counter like in a vet’s office, either.
 You can treat him while he’s lying on your lap or in his favorite bed.